Hmarga/Lands/Abstract.md

 This mean, if we divide the quantity of Land suitable for cultivation and grazing, with the total world population, how much land do we have?

-For this, we defined three main indicators:
+For this, we defined three main indicators created for this study:
+<br>Table 3.
+Indicators.

 |Indicator|Meaning|Equation|Variables|
 |:----|:-----|:-----|:-----:|